ignc-research/3D-dynamic-object-localization-ros/object_detection_realsense/README.md

 # ros-perception
 The ros-perception tool is designed to embed the detection models outputted by the MMDetection framework within a ROS node and therefore provide the detection systems results through ROS messages.
+If one of the pretrained models from this project should be utilized instead of training a new model locally these can be downloaded from the shared google drive folder linked in the general readme of this project.
+The downloaded .pth and the config python file can then be used instead of running the whole training process beforehand.

 ## Installation requirements